-Investment (Law No. 360, 2001)
+" Investment (Law No. 360, 2001)

-Investment Law No. 360, which was enacted in 2001, provides a framework for regulating investment activities in Lebanon, and offers local and foreign investors alike a range of incentives and business support services.
+Investment Law No. 360, which was enacted in 2001, provides a framework for regulating investment activities in Lebanon, and offers local and foreign investors alike with a range of incentives and business support services.

-Privatization Law (Law No. 228, 2000)
+" Privatization Law (Law No. 228, 2000)

-This Law established the Higher Council for Privatization (HCP), tasked with initiating, implementing and controlling privatization procedures and processes in Lebanon, in addition to listing all provisions to be respected by the HCP.
+This Law established the Higher Council for Privatization (HCP), tasked with initiating, implementing and controlling privatization procedures and processes in Lebanon.

-Foreign Acquisition of Property Law (Law No. 296, 2001)
+" Foreign Acquisition of Property Law (Law No. 296, 2001)